Conversational Commerce: Why Toys R Us went bankrupt — and what it means for the holidays

 Last week, the toy seller became the third-largest Chapter 11 bankruptcy in retail history.
 The Retail Dive team sat down to talk about what it all means.

 Welcome to Conversational Commerce, the podcast where we break down the biggest retail news and trends with executives, thought leaders and the Retail Dive team.
-Want more episodes?
-You can find our first episode here and follow us on iTunes or Stitcher for all the latest content.
+Check out more episodes here and follow us on iTunes or Stitcher.

 They say good comedy is all about timing.